November 29, 2025

 But if you're buying him an apron that says "Grill Sergeant" because you vaguely remember him cooking burgers once in 2019, you're not giving a gift.
 You're giving a costume for a personality he doesn't have.

 Instead: think about what improves his actual daily life.
 A proper leather wallet that will age beautifully.
-A sleek bottle opener (our eight-ball one is a favourite).
+A sleek bottle opener (our 8-ball one is a favourite, it's made from an actual 8-ball).
 A fragrance he wouldn't buy himself but will wear constantly.
 These aren't flashy, but they're used, appreciated, and never ironic.

 The lesson: jokes aren't gifts.
 Gifts are gifts.